Ryan Godown rides “Topless” to $5,000 victory at Big Diamond Speedway. Brandon Edgar and Shon Elk also find victory lane.

 The modified heats were won by Kris Graver, Alex Yankowski, and Jared Umbenhauer.

-Savage 61 Roadrunners – The feature was won by Shon Elk and was followed by Chris Holland, Jim Kost, Matt Ney, Shawn Mulhall, Seth Reichart, TJ Fitzpatrick, Cory Lindenmuth, Ronny Suhr, Tonya Lance, Terry Kramer, Mike Reichart, Kris Ney and Andrew Fayash III.
+Savage 61 Roadrunners – The feature was won by Shon Elk and was followed by Chris Holland, Jim Kost, Matt Ney, Shawn Mulhall, Seth Reichert, TJ Fitzpatrick, Cory Lindenmuth, Ronny Suhr, Tonya Lance, Terry Kramer, Mike Reichert, Kris Ney and Andrew Fayash III.

 Roadrunner heats were won by Shon Elk and Kris Ney.